lqjx/lqjx/README.md

 # Hi, I'm daydream
 Me love coding.
 - Currently invested malware dev and cryptography.
+- Sometimes doing some funny small game dev as well.

 ## About
 I actively use and learn C++, C and ASM.
 I fucking hate JS/TS even tho I use it for my website.
 Still a trash language.
 Fuck you Brendan Eich, even my fucking pea-sized brain could come up with a better designed language.